 - Please silence your cell phones. - Just before beginning the role-play, as the student introduces themselves, be sure to write their name on the evaluation form. - Students are permitted to use technology, textbooks, or other resources during their preparation time.
 It is not uncommon to see a PowerPoint presentation.
-However, they can not come in with anything prepared like professional business cards or offer you anything of monetary value.
+Many students will create mock business cards.
+Note: participants cannot offer you anything of monetary value.